Labor share: Definition

 The wage share can be defined in various ways, but empirically it is usually defined as total labor compensation or labor costs over nominal GDP or gross value added.

 Often the capital share and labor share are assumed to sum to 100%, so that each can be deduced from the other.
 For example, the Bureau of Labor Statistics defines the labor share in a given sector (LS) as the ratio of labor compensation paid in that sector (C) to current dollar output (CU), i.e. LS = C / CU.
 The non-labor or capital share (NLS) is defined as 1 − LS.

+For the U.S. nonfarm business sector, BLS estimated that labor's share of output was 52.8 percent in the second quarter of 2026, the lowest reading in the series beginning in the first quarter of 1947.
+The quarterly estimate was published with revised productivity and cost data.

 In Capital in the Twenty-First Century, Piketty described the accounting identity α = r × β as the 'first fundamental law of capitalism', where α represents the capital share, r is the rate of return on capital, and β is the capital to income ratio.

 Piketty defined the wage share as 1 − α.

 Because the self-employed perform labor which is not rewarded with wages, the labor share may be underestimated in sectors with a high rate of self-employment.
 One approach is to assume the labor share of proprietors' income to be fixed.

 The OECD and the Bureau of Labor Statistics adjust labor compensation by assuming that the self-employed have the same average wage as employees in the same sector.